SharangKaul123/Applied-Estimation-Project-SVEA-/README.md

 Official Repository of the SVEA Project for the applied esitmation project course 2019-20

-Authors : Kyle Coble, Sharang Kaul and AKanshu Mahajan
+Authors : Kyle Coble, Sharang Kaul and Akanshu Mahajan